 Pacific Life Insurance Co

-(Note) – Specific underwriting guidelines were not available online for Pacific Life Insurance.
+(Note) – Specific underwrite online for Pacific Life Insurance.

-As you can see these three companies vary greatly in terms of how they look at perspective clients.
+As you can see these three companies vary greatly in terms of how they look at prospective clients.

 Health issues and pre-existing conditions can dramatically impact your life insurance rating AND your premiums.